deltaechoecho/deltaechoecho.github.io/contact.md

 include_in_nav: true
 ---

-<p>I am almost universally Not Good At Twitter (thank goodness), so if you want to get ahold of me and don't have Mastodon or my work details, the form below is for you.
+<p>I am almost universally Not Good At Twitter/X, so if you want to get ahold of me and don't have my work details, the form below is for you.
 In addition to being a deputy director for digital policy at NHS England I occasionally take on a few hours a week for consulting on technically difficult projects.
 Please get in touch for:</p>
 <ul>
 <li>open source in healthtech</li>
 <li>International Patient Summaries</li>